 The question now being asked by survivors and their lawyers is: what did administrators at USC know about Tyndall’s conduct with patients and when did they know it?

 Public and private entities that negligently hire, supervise or retain employees who they know or reasonably should suspect pose a danger to others are legally responsible for any injuries caused by their employees’ conduct, including sexual assault and abuse.
 Survivors are entitled to compensation for damages stemming from physical injuries as well as past, current, and future emotional distress.

 Sexual abuse survivors rarely know where to turn for competent legal advice.
 Sexual abuse cases comprise a complex and sensitive area of the law that requires attorneys who understand the unique concerns of survivors.
 Lawyers must be compassionate about their clients’ immediate legal, emotional and physiological needs, and relentlessly aggressive in their pursuit of justice against perpetrators and those who employ them.

 Almost $1 Billion Dollars Achieved For Sexual Abuse Survivors

 Manly, Stewart & Finaldi and The Senators (Ret.)
 Firm, LLP literally wrote the book on investigating and litigating sexual assault and abuse cases.
 They have achieved record-breaking results for abuse survivors against the largest and most well-financed opponents including the Catholic Church, the Los Angeles Unified School District as well as major universities such as Michigan State.
-The firms’ most recent most recent groundbreaking accomplishments in sexual abuse and assault cases include:
+The firms’ most recent groundbreaking accomplishments in sexual abuse and assault cases include: